-Rooted in the mission of the Catholic Community of St. Francis of Assisi, TFS strives to create a faith-filled environment that is given to reflection and prayer that draws each member of this community closer to Christ.
+The Franciscan School strives to create a faith-filled environment that draws each member of this community closer to Christ.

 Each day begins with Morning Prayer in the Courtyard.
 Each week, individual classes gather in the Chapel for the celebration of the Eucharist.
 The entire school community participates in Gospel Share, Morning Praise, a monthly all community liturgy at the St. Francis of Assisi Church, and student-led liturgies on feast days.

 Morning Care is available from 7:00-7:40 AM Monday through Friday for grades K-8 in the Jacob Hall.
 In the event of a school delay, EMC will also be delayed.

 The Bridges After School Program operates Monday-Friday between the hours of 2:40 and 6:00 PM.
 Bridges is open on select early release and teacher workdays.
 Bridges will not operate on holidays.

 If school is dismissed or canceled due to inclement weather, we will also cancel Bridges for the day.
 Parents are asked to arrive safely at pick up time to ensure personnel can safely make their way home.

 If you have any questions regarding the program, please contact the Head of Bridges, Joey Bradshaw at 919.610.8104 or email@example.com.
 Direct all billing questions to Donna Sincock at x253.

 The Franciscan School is committed to the success of all admitted students.